Ashritha-Dasoju/Assinment/README.md

    Extracted month-wise sales for the year 2013 using `strftime()`.

 **Submission Includes:**
-- `.sql` file with all 5 queries.
+- `.sql` file with all 5 queries
-- Output screenshots for each query result.
+- Output screenshots for each query result

 ---